Nidderdale: Transport

-A Nidderdale Omnibus started operating on 1 August 1849 and ran between Pateley Bridge and Ripley Station.
+A horsebus (the Nidderdale Omnibus) started operating on 1 August 1849 and ran between Pateley Bridge and Ripley station (later renamed Nidd Bridge station) on the Leeds and Thirsk Railway.
 In 1862 the North Eastern Railway opened the Nidd Valley Railway from Nidd Valley Junction near Harrogate to Pateley Bridge.
 Between 1907 and 1937 the Nidd Valley Light Railway served the dale above Pateley Bridge.
 The Pateley Bridge branch closed in 1964.

-Nidderdale is now served by the buses of Harrogate Bus Company.
+A motor bus began operating between Harrogate and Pateley Bridge in 1923.
+In 1924 the Harrogate Road Car company began to operate the route, and when that company introduced route numbers in 1927 the service was given the number 24.
+The number 24 service has continued to run on the same route to the present day, operated by West Yorkshire Road Car Company (the name adopted by Harrogate Road Car Company in 1927) until 1988, when West Yorkshire was split into smaller companies, and since then by the buses of Harrogate Bus Company.

-In 2020, the AONB Web site provided these specifics.
-The area can be reached by bus "from Harrogate to Pateley Bridge; The Transdev Harrogate & District number 24 service runs regularly from Harrogate to Pateley Bridge.
-Nidderdale is also well served by DalesBus services".
-The nearest train station is at Harrogate.
-Highway access is via "A1(M) and the A61 to the east, and the A65, A59, M65 and M62 to the south".
+Nidderdale is also served by DalesBus services from York, Bradford and Keighley.

 Filming location

 All Creatures Great and Small (2020 TV series) was filmed mostly in the Yorkshire Dales with many of the Dales scenes filmed in Wharfedale and Nidderdale.
 For example, the crossroads that are so important in the Christmas episode are "on the roads above Pateley Bridge" in Nidderdale.